erikorlowski/cscie97/cscie97/asn2/Design.md

 __Requirement: Line Comments__
 Any line where the first non-whitespace character is a "#" shall be considered a comment and not executed.

-__Requirement: Disallowed Characters__
-Any identifier or Device value that includes a colon ":" shall be rejected.
-_Rationale:_ These characters are included in the command syntax, so allowing these characters would unneccessarily complicate the processing of commands.

 ### Script Execution
 __Requirement: Script Validation__